-In the case of a new factory, an initial inspection of the factory and of the Factory Production Control shall be carried out based on information on the Factory Production Control and on the equipment used for the manufacture of the Hot rolled product of structural steels or Stainless steel.
+In the case of a new factory, an initial inspection of the factory and of the Factory Production Control shall be carried out based on information on the Factory Production Control and on the equipment used for the manufacture of the road traffic signs.
 The inspection must, among other things,

-- verify that the FPC-documentation complies with the requirements; - verify that the equipment used to manufacture and test Hot rolled products of structural steels or Stainless steels complies with the requirements; - verify that the manufacturer has the necessary resources to ensure the conformity and constancy of performance of the product.
+- verify that the quality documentation complies with the requirements; - verify that the equipment used to manufacture and test road traffic signs complies with the requirements; - verify that the manufacturer has the necessary resources to ensure the conformity and constancy of performance of the product.

-- The initial inspection of a new factory shall include an assessment of all FPC-documentation and all procedures concerned. - In accordance with the provisions of EN ISO/IEC 17021-1:2015, the initial inspection is carried out in two steps: a 1st step for the assessment of the documents and the preparedness, in order to be able, in case of a positive conclusion, to proceed to the 2nd step, i.e. the assessment of the implementation. - The duration of the initial inspection is determined in such a way that it allows for examining whether the FPC considers all the points to be dealt with.
+- The initial inspection of a new factory shall include an assessment of all quality documentation and all procedures concerned. - In accordance with the provisions of EN ISO/IEC 17021-1:2015, the initial inspection is carried out in two steps: a 1st step for the assessment of the documents and the preparedness, in order to be able, in case of a positive conclusion, to proceed to the 2nd step, i.e. the assessment of the implementation. - The duration of the initial inspection is determined in such a way that it allows for examining whether the FPC considers all the points to be dealt with.
 In this sense, its duration is generally longer than for inspections for surveillance purposes. - During the initial assessment of the factory, all units, lines and departments that fall under one FPC and where relevant elements of the FPC are realized must be individually inspected.
-This includes those subcontracted or operated by subcontractors, unless their FPC, for the relevant scope, is inspected by another Notified Body with which PROCERTUS has concluded a subcontracting agreement. - The initial inspection of the factory and the initial evaluation of the FPC shall include the installations managed by component suppliers, etc., unless the manufacturer has established a sampling procedure to verify the main characteristics of these incoming components.
+This includes those subcontracted or operated by subcontractors, unless their FPC, for the relevant scope, is inspected by another Notified Body with which PROCERTUS has concluded a subcontracting agreement. - The initial inspection of the factory and the initial evaluation of the FPC shall include the installations managed by component suppliers, etc., unless the manufacturer has established a sampling procedure to verify the main characteristics of these incoming components (e.g., pipes, clamps, substrates).
 The manufacture of raw materials is not covered by this provision.